elab100/page-timer-v3/README.md

+## What's new?
+Simply upgrade to Manifest V3.

 ## How long have I been on this page?

 Ever open an email, do a task, then wonder how long that took?
 Install this,